 Arrernte is a language spoken by several thousand people, including children, in a large area of Central Australia including Alice Springs.
 The name used to be spelled ‘Aranda’, but since speakers adopted a logical and unusual spelling system, it is now spelled ‘Arrernte’.
 Arrernte is closely related to neighbouring languages such as Alyawarr and Anmatyerr.
+Note: Arrernte is not currently available but will hopefully be offered again at some point in the future.

 Number of people in Australia who speak an Australian Indigenous language at home: 61,798 (ABS Census Data, 2011)